esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

   - Aggregate functions
   - System functions
 - Query optimization
-  - Parametrization(prevent from SQL injection)
+  - Parametrization(prevent from SQL injection.
+A parameter takes a value only when the query is executed, allowing the query to be reused with different values and purposes)
   - Indexing
   - Temporary table in the query set
   - Subset of records